 Month 12, Day 20, Sunday 11:30 p.m.

-Gera was the first to realize that the Raven Queen had left.
-They had all been distracted for a moment, watching her son Millennium sleep with relief, and sometime while they had all forgotten to think about the unsettling creature, she had disappeared.
-It was almost like the stories, the ones told in the small, remote villages, among the creatures with long memories and uninterrupted oral tradition, and among those skinwalkers who hadn’t forgotten that their other form was as much a part of them as the human one.
+Gera was the first to realize that the Raven Queen had gone.
+They had all been distracted for a moment, watching Miles sleep with relief, and sometime while they had all forgotten to think about the unsettling creature, she had disappeared.
+It was almost like the stories, the ones told in the small, remote villages, among creatures with long memories and uninterrupted oral tradition, and among those skinwalkers who hadn’t forgotten that their other form was as much a part of them as the human one.

 It was Lynwood who had been hopeful when he heard the rumors, but Gera now saw that though the tales may have been twisted over time with the retelling, they had some basis in truth.

-When she pointed out their missing guest to her brother-of-choice, they sent their people who were not busy with the casting to search the mansion and grounds for signs of her, but all came back with nothing.
+When she pointed out their missing guest to her brother-of-choice, they sent their people—those who were not busy with the casting—to search the mansion and grounds for signs of her, but all came back with nothing.

-Gera found the Raven Queen’s disappearance almost as relieving as it was frightening, though she had to tamp down the little fear at the back of her head that said the creature might simply have disappeared from their perception and be watching them even now, hidden in some shadow.
+Gera found the Raven Queen’s disappearance almost as relieving as it was frightening.
+She had to tamp down the little fear at the back of her head that said the creature might simply have disappeared from their perception and be watching them even now, hidden in some shadow.

 She sidled closer to the ring of spellcasters standing around her son, examining his face for signs of distress.
 She’d been frightened when the Raven Queen had enfolded Millennium within her darkness and began to produce that deep, harmonized hum.
 Even the thought of it raised the hair on her arms, and she rubbed them briskly to force away the feeling.

 Her brother placed a cloak around her shoulders.
 “Miles is unharmed.
-Perhaps you have gone so long without seeing him peacefully asleep that you forgot what it looks like,” he said softly.
+Perhaps you have gone so long without seeing him peacefully asleep that you have forgotten what it looks like,” he said softly.

-Gera pulled the cloak tighter around herself.
+Gera pulled the cloak tighter around herself, the movement reminiscent of a child huddling under the covers for fear of the dark.
 “Requesting an audience with her was dangerous.
 It was more of a risk than we realized.”

 “It was worth it,” he said, gesturing meaningfully to his nephew.
 “But, yes.
 I found her…unsettling.
 Her gaze was black.
 Empty, almost.
 I had to force myself to meet it, but for more reason than simple fear.
 All my instincts told me to look away, to ignore, to forget.
 That the Raven Queen was utterly inconsequential, which was even more frightening as I knew it to be untrue.
 You were startled when you sensed her, too.
 What did you see?”

 Gera’s eye had been brutally wounded when she was younger.
-Though she no longer had her physical sight, that did not stop her from being a prognos, and she had learned to make up for it with a specialized divination spell.
+Though she no longer had her physical sight, that did not take away the talent of a prognos, and she had learned to make up for her disfigurement with a specialized divination spell.
 In some ways, the spell was more powerful than sight, as it did not rely on light or angles to gather information.
 Everything within her sphere of influence was known to her, from every angle, with an emphasis on even the smallest movement.
 Her new sight lacked only color.

 She shuddered at the memory of the Raven Queen walking up to her that first time.
 “To my senses, she was an empty hole in the world.”